courtiol/manyfold/README.md

 `data.frame` or `tibble` into a nested list which can be displayed as a tree like structure.

-This package is **highly experimental** and only contain a single function for now.
+This package is **highly experimental** and only contain a few functions for now.

 It is build around a single dependency:
 [**{data.tree}**](https://github.com/gluc/data.tree), and it is possible